If you’re a building design student or a design professional, you know that high-performance buildings are on the rise across today’s urban landscape.

 They also deliver occupant comfort and environmental responsibility, an economic and environmental necessity and an ever-increasing expectation.

 Offered through the Ball State’s Department of Architecture, this four-course focus provides detailed explorations of various aspects of high performance.
 The program leads to an academic certificate, and most of the courses can lead to individual professional certificates or accreditations.
+All of the graduate courses taken for the HPBD certificate apply toward the M. Arch. degree.

 Do you want to earn a single credential or two?